 Everything you need for the offline activities is shipped directly to your home.
 When I signed my son up for first grade, we received four big boxes of supplies… all the books and materials we would need for the entire year.
 There were handwriting workbooks, math shapes, counting cubes, a scale and so much more.
 It was awesome – and he was so excited to dig in and start learning!

 Since they are a public school, they participate in all state standards, assessments and requirements.
-Students graduate the online school with a high school diploma.
+Students check in regularly with an assigned teacher.
+They also graduate the online school with a high school diploma.